bmatern/epitope-demo/README.md

 # Case-study II
 (provided by Matthias Niemaan)

-For another patient R with the following HLA typing:
+For another patient R with the following HLA typing :
 `
 Patient_R,A*02:01,A*24:02,B*15:01,B*51:01,C*07:04,C*14:02,DRB1*01:01,DRB1*14:54,DQB1*05:01,DQB1*05:03
 `